 Royal Street Bus Garage Civic Engagement Framework Feb 14

 The Royal Street Bus Garage Ad hoc Advisory Committee was created to provide guidance to the City and WMATA regarding the redevelopment of the site.
-Information about the mission as well as the community meeting schedule is located here.
+Information about the mission as well as the community meeting videos, presentations, and meeting materials are located here.

 For information about the RFP process and other frequently asked questions.

 For background information, site history, and existing conditions (including zoning information).

 In July 2013, the Washington Metropolitan Area Transit Authority Board (WMATA) approved for future sale the Royal Street bus garage located between Royal Street and North Pitt Street in Old Town North.
 The obsolete Alexandria facility will be replaced by a new WMATA bus garage located in Fairfax County.
 WMATA plans to issue a solicitation for sale of the Royal Street site upon groundbreaking of the new Fairfax bus garage.